 The Turks and Caicos does one backdrop really well: perfect and pristine beaches.
 Each of our islands feature a range of exquisite beaches with varying atmospheres.

 Sunrise and sunset photo shoots are also popular.
 We have beaches facing both east and west, so there’s always a beautifully-lit coast to choose from.
 See Turks and Caicos Sun for scheduling information on sunrise and sunset times.

 Many of the larger resorts and villas offer quiet courtyard venues, complete with lush landscaping.
 Local wedding planners and caterers maintain selections of décor, decorative arches, and tents, and are able to source floral arrangements.

 The options for a garden or park setting are a bit more limited due to our dry environment.
 The Provo Golf Club is one of the few sites in the country with a vibrant lawn!

 The Turks and Caicos features one of the highest number of churches per capita in the world.
 On Providenciales, there aren’t many historical places of worship due to the young age of the island’s development.

 Grand Turk, Salt Cay and South Caicos, due to their lucrative sea salt industry past, feature several beautiful albeit small colonial and Victorian-era churches.
-The old building were constructed from cut limestone block from the Turks and Caicos or Bermuda, with tropical wood finishing.
+These old buildings were constructed from cut limestone blocksfrom the Turks and Caicos or Bermuda, with tropical wood finishing.
 Quite a few of these churches are beachfront, such as St Mary's Anglican Church on in Cockburn Town on Grand Turk and St John’s Church in Balfour Town on Salt Cay.